 16. Getting Back to the Workspace

-We have seen quite a few WFH is HR trends emerging today.
+We have seen quite a few WFH is new HR trends 2021 emerging today.
 And as we said, WFH is here to stay, but it cannot altogether replace the traditional working environment.

 HR will have to decide when it is safe for employees to come back to offices, once local restrictions are lifted.
 Even then, HRM needs to have a system in place where employees can socially distance themselves, wear masks, and get tested.
 An employee’s health, well-being, and morale will be crucial factors to consider in the process.
 The only viable solution is to promote 2-way communication within a company, so HR can safely welcome back employees at the right time.